-The organisation has a letter to the EC warning that the proposed redeployment of existing funds away from promotional activities could threaten the competitiveness of European fruit and vegetables
+The organisation has sent a letter to the EC warning that the proposed redeployment of existing funds away from promotional activities could threaten the competitiveness of European fruit and vegetables

 Freshfel Europe, on behalf of the European fresh produce sector, has submitted a letter responding to the EU Commission’s proposal to drastically reduce the agricultural promotion policy budget over the next three years.